MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

 *  [WebView2 development best practices][WV2BestPractices]
 *  [WebView2Samples repo][GithubMicrosoftedgeWebview2samplesMain] - A comprehensive example of WebView2 capabilities.
-*  [Next steps][Webview2IndexNextSteps] - Conceptual and how-to articles about building and deploying WebView2 apps.
+*  [See also][Webview2IndexNextSteps] - Conceptual and how-to articles about building and deploying WebView2 apps.
 *  [WebView2 API reference][DotnetApiMicrosoftWebWebview2WinformsWebview2]
 *  [Contacting the Microsoft Edge team][Contact] - Share your feedback to help build rich WebView2 experiences, by using the `WebView2Feedback` repo.